snoweye/pbdRPC/README.md

 A very light yet secure implementation for remote procedure calls with unified interface via ssh (OpenSSH) or plink/plink.exe (PuTTY).

-See [vignette](./inst/doc/pbdRPC-guide.pdf) for more details and applications.
+See [pbdRPC vignette](./inst/doc/pbdRPC-guide.pdf) for more details and applications.

 ## Usage